3 Reasons you should Teach Sales Reps Product Knowledge

-Companies who are in the business for the long run know that the customer experience and satisfaction is crucial to make and keep customers.
-As sales reps present a product for customers, he or she has tremendous impact on the customer perception of a product.
+Companies who are in the business for the long run know that customer experience and satisfaction is crucial to make and keep customers.
+As sales reps present a product for customers, he or she has a tremendous impact on the customer perception of a product.
 This makes the level of product knowledge for the sales rep your key to making customers love your products.
 Motivated and skilled sales reps are your strongest competitive advantage.

 2. Increase revenue of the profitable products

-One of the obvious reasons to train sales reps, is to increase sales.
+One of the obvious reasons to train sales reps is to increase sales.
 But beyond revenue in general, you can help sales reps focus on selling products with a higher profit margin.
 Those products are typically more complex to sell, thus the importance of targeted training.
 Often sales reps will promote and sell the cheapest products.
-So, to ensure a revenue increase on the products with the highest profit, sales reps should be trained in product knowledge, value proposition and objection handling.
-It optimizes ROI, when done right.
+So, to ensure a revenue increase on the products with the highest profit, sales reps should be trained in product knowledge, value proposition, and objection handling.
+It optimizes ROI when done right.

 3. Competition and mindset

 From a manufacturer’s perspective, when using channel partners, typically the partners represent several different competitors.
 And the dynamics are here quite simple, the sales rep is likely to promote the products they know the best.
-Your ability to ensure product training determines how predominant your product is in your sales reps mind.
-And that’s where the battle is won in with the customer.
+Your ability to ensure product training determines how predominant your product is in your sales rep's mind.
+And that’s where the battle is won with the customer.

 And if you include gamification based on the learning results into the equation, it can increase the impact even further.